Odarell35/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l, lists files or directories in long format ls -la, lists all files and directories even hidden ones mv , used to move files and folders
+ls -l, lists files or directories in long format ls -la, lists all files and directories even hidden ones mv , used to move files and folders cd .. , used to move back one directory